PsiUpsilonEI/Bylaws/README.md

 ### Section 2: Adoption

-1. These bylaws adopted 31 March, 2019 shall replace all previous bylaws and amendments of the Chapter.
+1. These bylaws adopted 29 September, 2019 shall replace all previous bylaws and amendments of the Chapter.

 ### Section 3: Enactment